 Entanglement Rates

 Our goal was to calculate an average annual entanglement rate for California and Steller sea lions for the northern Washington coast.
 Our survey effort was greatest during the summer and early fall when sea conditions were most predictable (Table 1).
 In order to ensure that our calculated entanglement rate was representative of the year, and not biased to time periods when we had more surveys, we calculated average yearly entanglement rates using a multistep process.
 Counts of the total number of individuals hauled out and counts of entangled individuals, including both active and inactive entanglements taken from photographs and survey notes, were pooled across haulout complexes within survey days, and an entanglement rate was calculated for each survey day by dividing the total number of entangled individuals by the total count.
 Average entanglement rates were then calculated for each month of the nine-year study period.
 The mean rates for each month of the study were then averaged across years for each month and across months for each year to discern seasonal and annual patterns, which were analyzed using single-factor ANOVA and Tukey-Kramer post-hoc tests.
 An overall average entanglement rate was calculated for each species by taking the average of the monthly mean entanglement rates.
-We used a paired two-tailed t-test to compare the average entanglement rate for Steller and California sea lions with monthly averages (n=12) as our sampling unit.
+We used a paired two-tailed t-test to compare the average overall entanglement rate and the average male entanglement rate for Steller and California sea lions with monthly averages (n=12) as our sampling unit.
 We conducted a literature review to catalog published entanglement rates for California and Steller sea lions along with other otariid species to provide a comparison to our calculated rates.

 Photo Analysis